Hot start

 **Be cost-effective**

-Start with a single instance in your hot start pool and increase the number if your learners experience delays.
-Since the pool refills automatically, you will rarely need more than four or five instances to ensure fast startup times for a steady flow of learners.
+Start with a single instance in your hot start pool and increase the number if your end users experience delays.
+Since the pool refills automatically, you will rarely need more than four or five instances to ensure fast startup times for a steady flow of end users.

 Take the following steps to create a scheduled pool: